North York City Centre (building)

 North York City Centre is an office tower, shopping mall, and hotel complex in Toronto, Ontario, Canada.
 It was designed by Moriyama Teshima Architects, and was completed in 1989 by developer Avro Group.
 It is home to the North York Central Library, secondary offices of the City of Toronto government, and other corporate headquarters.
 The shopping mall contains over 80 shops, as well as a food court.
 The hotel is known as Novotel North York.

-History & Description
+History

 The complex was a $250 million municipal showpiece by the developer Avro Group.
 The Toronto Public Library alone cost $20 million, known as North York Central Library.
 The south tower, located at 5140 Yonge Street, contains a computer-controlled carillon, with 14 bells made in Holland, on top of its 24 story roof.
 Construction for the complex began in September 1985.
 The first office tower, the shopping mall, the Novotel Hotel, and the Toronto Public Library opened in 1987, with the second office tower being completed in 1989.